 More than 1,000 volunteers serve on U.S. Figure Skating's Board of Directors and numerous committees.
 Thousands of other volunteers dedicate their time to club activities, judging, officiating and competition management.

-The Absaroka Figure Skating Club is a small club averaging around 40-50 skaters each season.
+The Cody Figure Skating Club is a small club averaging around 40-50 skaters each season.

-Many AFSC skaters have been members of the club since elementary school, and have built their skills over a number
+Many CFSC skaters have been members of the club since elementary school, and have built their skills over a number

 of years.
 Others are new to the sport and loving the challenge of working with top class USFSA coaches who travel to teach kids from Cody and the surrounding area as far as Billings) for 22 weeks a year.
 Kids in this area are lucky to have this fantastic opportunity.